imagej/imagej.github.io/_pages/MorphoLibJ.md

 #### Label images

-{% capture title%}
- MorphoLibJ utilities for label images.
-From left to right: original label image, remove border labels, remove largest region, apply size opening for keeping only regions with at least 150 pixels.
+{% include thumbnail src='/images/pages/MorphoLibJ-grains-binary-label-remove-border-largest-size-opening.png' title='MorphoLibJ utilities for label images.
+From left to right: original label image, remove border labels, remove largest region, apply size opening for keeping only regions with at least 150 pixels.'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/MorphoLibJ-grains-binary-label-remove-border-largest-size-opening.png' title=title %}

   - **Remove Border Labels** is similar to "kill borders" function, but operates faster as no morphological reconstruction is required.
   - **Select Label(s)** enters a set of labels, and creates a new label image containing only the selected labels.